Mistawes/ebs_bckup/README.md

 ```
 ## ToDo
 Confirm the new tagging method to trigger using Key instead of Value works 100%

 Confirm tags are still being included on EBS snapshots.

+Fix using tags in variables, instead of hard-coded in main.tf.

 ## Credits